Who is responsible for pruning trees on the property?

 Do we need a quorum to hold a meeting?

-The executive committee members are elected at the AGM.
+The strata committee members are elected at the AGM.
 Your nomination must be submitted before or during the AGM.
 Any owner can nominate themselves.
 Owners can also nominate a non–owner as long as they do not nominate themselves as well.
 Co–owners may be nominated by another co–owner of their lot who is not standing for election, or by an owner of another lot.
-Note: Anyone nominated for election to the executive committee must disclose any financial, business or family connections they may have with the original owner or caretaker.
+Note: Anyone nominated for election to the strata committee must disclose any financial, business or family connections they may have with the original owner or caretaker.
 After being elected, committee members must also disclose any financial, business or family connections they may develop with the original owner or caretaker.

-Can I attend an executive committee meeting?
+Can I attend a strata committee meeting?

 Where does the money for repairs and maintenance of common property come from?